rodahmed21/rodahmed.github.io/README.md

 - [ ] Deployed on GitHub pages.
 - [ ] Implements responsive design principles.
 - [ ] Uses semantic HTML.

+I’ve decided to put the “About Me” section on the second page of my portfolio.
+To make updates safely, I created a separate development branch called "first branch," which lets me experiment and make changes without risking anything on the main version.

+I’ve applied responsive design principles to my portfolio, like setting a maximum width for images and using media queries to adjust layouts for the different screen sizes being viewed by my portfolio (mobile and desktop).
+Plus, I’ve used HTML semantics to clearly define the various parts of my portfolio, such as sections for the different topics aka About, Projects and Contact.
+I've utilised articles categorise my different projects, the header for the tabs on top and footers with my social media icons linking to my profile.

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.